 Rates, Payment, and Insurance Questions

 We understand that therapy is an investment, of your time and money, into yourself or perhaps into your relationship, and the therapists in our practice do everything we can to help you to maximize your investment.
-Therapy sessions with Dan Fajans, Lisa Stewart, Mary-lynn Ballew, and Bill Aloe are $160 for the standard 50-minute appointment and sessions with Justin Pere are at the $195 rate.
-We do not charge more for couples or family therapy than we do for individual therapy.
+Rates for the standard 50-minute appointment are $160 for Dan Fajans, Lisa Stewart, and Bill Aloe; $175 for Corey Thompson and Mary-lynn Ballew; $195 for Justin Pere.
+We do not charge more for the initial intake session, nor do we charge more for couples or family therapy than we do for individual therapy.

 Health Savings Accounts and Flexible Spending Accounts

-Health savings accounts (HSA) and flexible spending accounts (FSA) can be used to pay for medical expenses such as therapy and can often significantly decrease the cost of treatment.
-Please feel free to use either of these as your means of payment if you have them as a medical benefit through your employer.
+We are happy to run your sessions through your health savings account (HSA) or flexible spending account (FSA), which can be used to pay for medical expenses such as therapy and can often significantly decrease the cost of treatment.

 Do you accept my health insurance?

-This is our most commonly asked question, and it's an important one.
-The answer varies, and has very important implications for you as the client (whether you choose us or another therapy practice), so we ask that you please take a few minutes to read the rest of this page.
+The answer to this question varies, and has important implications for you as the client (whether you choose us or another therapy practice), so we ask that you please take a few minutes to read the rest of this page.
 We are going to be much more transparent than most therapists probably have been, or will be, with you about the realities of using health insurance for therapy, so that you can make an informed decision about this important choice.